TatsuyaOsaki/Documentation-Lab/source/cell_culture.md

 - With HEK cells at 90-100% confluency, 5 min has worked well
 6. Collect the 3mL trypsin + cells with a 5mL serological pipette, and place in a 15mL falcon tube
 7. Immediately add 7mL of culture media to the 15ml of falcon tube

-Gently homogenize using the pipette to evenly distribute cells
+8. Gently homogenize using the pipette to evenly distribute cells

-8. Aspirate gelatin from new culture dish and replace with media
+9. Aspirate gelatin from new culture dish and replace with media
+    ```
-- T75: 9-10mL
+    T75: 9-10mL
-- 6 well plate: 2mL/well
+    6 well plate: 2mL/well
+    ```
-1. Add the appropriate volume of cells in suspension from falcon tube to each T75 flask or plate depending on your desired dilution
+10. Add the appropriate volume of cells in suspension from falcon tube to each T75 flask or plate depending on your desired dilution

-## Primary neuron
+---

-## iPS cell
+## iPS cell culture

-## Endothelial cell
+### Reagent
+- mTeSR plus (Stem cell technolgies, culture meidum)
+- Matrigel ESC qualified
+- RereSr (Stem cell technolgies,)
+- Y-27632
+- CS10 freezing solution

+### Protocols
+-